 A sole proprietorship is a small business with one owner.
 Explore the definition of a sole proprietorship, examine its various advantages and disadvantages, and understand the examples.

 2. The Basics of Partnerships: Types & Examples

 Partnerships are a common way to organize a business in the United States.
-In this lesson, you'll learn about different types of business partnerships and their respective advantages and disadvantages.
-A short quiz follows the lesson.
+Learn about different types and examples of partnerships and their advantages and disadvantages.

 3. The Basics of LLCs: Limited Liability Companies

 A limited liability company, or LLC, is a kind of business association with traits of both corporations and partnerships.
 They are created when members file articles of organization with the secretary of state.
 Discover the basic characteristics of an LLC, such as member-managed vs. manager-managed organization, limited liability, and pass-through taxation.